lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

     - what connection "ports" are available
     - what control inputs/outputs are available
     - what parameters are available
-    - what configuration management options exist (ie, replaceable components and packages)
+    - what configuration management options exist (i.e., replaceable components and packages)
     - including meta-data and attributes for all the above such as graphics annotations, vendor annotations, html documentation, etc.